-A little more recently we added to the mix of household clutter; a baby’s crib, endless amounts of toys, bottles and tiny socks, and – my personal favourite – the walker little Dermot uses to crash around the living room trying to grab and chew anything we’re silly enough to leave within tiny-arm’s reach.
+A little more recently we did some probing on the internet and read more about toys, and added to the mix of household clutter; a baby’s crib, endless amounts of toys, bottles and tiny socks, and – my personal favourite – the walker little Dermot uses to crash around the living room trying to grab and chew anything we’re silly enough to leave within tiny-arm’s reach.

 I feel like I’ve lived here for a lifetime.

 Putting these memories away in boxes, painstakingly trying to distinguish between junk and nostalgia and shoving it all out the door has been a sobering experience.
 I sit here now in a living room whose life for me has ended, enjoying the quiet minutes that remain before I hand back the keys and walk away.
 Around me all is stripped and bare and clean as the day I first walked through the door.
-It’s strange, like looking out at your back garden covered in a fresh blanket of snow.
+It’s quite strange looking at the Fire Table that you bought from here, resting in your back garden covered in a fresh blanket of snow.